Predictive Analytics in Insurance – Top 6 Use Cases for 2023

 In addition, by crunching data collected by behavioral biometrics and behavioral analytics software companies, companies can correlate user behavior against past customer records to detect fraudulent activity and suspicious behavior patterns.

-5. Uncovering Agent “Gaming” and Application Manipulation
+5. Uncovering Insurance Agent Fraud and “Gaming”

-The tricky part for insurers, however, is that large percentages of fraud are actually coming from inside their own walls.
+The tricky part for insurers, however, is that large percentages of fraud are coming from inside their walls.
 Believe it or not, customers are not as savvy when it comes to committing fraud as their agent counterparts.
 One very common but hard-to-prove way insurance agents commit fraud is application manipulation.

 ForMotiv recently worked with a Top 10 Life Insurance carrier to identify and solve this exact problem.
 The results were astounding.

 The original use case was to determine how many questions customers were manipulating on their life insurance applications.
 For instance, were they changing their source or amount of income?
 Or were they trying to game their e-med questions to receive a better rate?
-As it turns out, after a month of behavioral data collection we found some phenomenal insights regarding the agents.
+As it turns out, after a month of behavioral data collection, we found some phenomenal insights regarding the agents.

 The data showed the following… 72% of the applications had 2 or more questions corrected by an AGENT after being submitted by an applicant.